LNER Peppercorn Class A2 60532 Blue Peter: British Railways (1948–1966)

-BR service

-Initially all the A2s were allocated to English sheds.
-60532 was allocated to the North Eastern Region of BR at York, where it worked principally over the East Coast Main Line.

-In the autumn of 1949, five A2s were overhauled at Doncaster, where a number of modifications were made, including the fitting of a multiple valve regulator and a double blastpipe and chimney, together with Kylchap cowls.
-In addition, 60532 received a second whistle placed offside behind the chimney.
-This chime whistle is being sounded in the illustration above.
-Subsequently, the five A2s, including 60532, moved to Scotland to make up for deficiencies experienced with the Thompson Class A2/2s (rebuilt LNER Class P2).
-60532 was allocated to Aberdeen, with all the Scottish-based A2s used mainly on express passenger services between Aberdeen and Edinburgh, which benefited from their greater power and acceleration.
+Initially, Blue Peter was allocated to British Railways' North Eastern Region shed at York, working express passenger services on the East Coast Main Line.
+In September 1949, Blue Peter and four other A2s went to Doncaster Works, where a number of modifications were made to them such as the fitting of a multiple valve regulator and a double blastpipe and chimney, together with Kylchap cowls and the removal of the self-cleaning apparatus in the smokebox.
+Afterwards, these five A2s, including 60532, moved to Scotland to make up for deficiencies experienced with the Thompson Class A2/2s (rebuilt LNER Class P2).
+Blue Peter was allocated to Aberdeen, with all the Scottish-based A2s used mainly on express passenger services between Aberdeen and Edinburgh, which benefited from their greater power and acceleration.
+In 1951, Blue Peter achieved 100 mph during a trial run between Stonehaven and Montrose with the Aberdonian.

-After the English-based A2s were withdrawn in 1962 and 1963, the three remaining Scottish A2s remained in service until 1966.
-Replaced by diesel power, 60532 was allocated to Dundee and became the last Peppercorn Pacific to be overhauled at Darlington Works.
+After the English-based A2s were withdrawn in 1962 and 1963, the three remaining Scottish A2s remained in service on the Aberdeen route until June 1966.
+Replaced by diesel power, Blue Peter was allocated to Dundee and became the last Peppercorn Pacific to be overhauled at Darlington Works.
 As a result, it was often requested for rail tours, working as far as Holyhead and Exeter St Davids.

-60532's final rail tour was in October 1966 over the Waverley Line and the West Coast Main Line over Beattock.
-60532 was withdrawn from service on 31 December 1966, and put into storage.
+Blue Peter's final rail tour was in October 1966 over the Waverley Line and the West Coast Main Line over Beattock summit.
+It was withdrawn from service on 31 December 1966, and put into storage at Thornton Junction shed.

-Preservation

-Geoff Drury had purchased LNER Class A4 4464 Bittern from British Rail in 1966.
-In 1968, he tried to buy an A1, but after the last one was cut up he was offered and purchased 60532 in 1968.